mongodb/docs/source/includes/considerations-edit-deployment.rst

 To learn more about backup considerations, see :ref:`4.2-backup-considerations`.

-.. cond:: cloud

-   If you choose to upgrade to MongoDB 4.2 with ``"featureCompatibilityVersion" : 4.2``, |mms| displays a modal that asks you to agree to the
+If you choose to upgrade to MongoDB 4.2 with ``"featureCompatibilityVersion" : 4.2``, |mms| displays a modal that asks you to agree to the :doc:`special license
-   :doc:`special license </reference/legal/cloud-manager-backup-license>`
-   that MongoDB, Inc. grants to use MongoDB Enterprise for backups.
+</reference/legal/cloud-manager-backup-license>` that MongoDB, Inc.
+grants to use MongoDB Enterprise for backups.

 Storage Engine
 ~~~~~~~~~~~~~~